 The source NG-RAN node initiates the handover preparation by sending the HANDOVER REQUIRED message to the serving AMF.
 When the source NG-RAN node sends the HANDOVER REQUIRED message, it shall start the timer TNGRELOCprep.
 The source NG-RAN node shall indicate the appropriate cause value for the handover in the Cause IE.

+The source NG-RAN node shall inform the AMF all existing PDU sessions with active UP connections in the HANDOVER REQUIRED message.

+The source NG-RAN shall, if supported, include the S-NSSAI IE for each PDU session in the HANDOVER REQUIRED message.
+When the AMF reports the release of a PDU session due to slice availability, the cause value should be precise enough to enable the source NG-RAN to know the reason for the release, e.g., slice not supported.

 In case of inter-system handover to LTE, the information in the Source to Target Transparent Container IE shall be encoded according to the Source eNB to Target eNB Transparent Container IE definition as specified in TS 36.413 [16].